peterhinch/micropython-micropower/README.md

 The design uses two Pyboard pins to control the peripheral power and the pullup resistors.
-Separate control is preferable because it enables devices to be powered off prior to disabling the pullups, which is reccommended for some peripherals.
+Separate control is preferable because it enables devices to be powered off prior to disabling the pullups, which is recommended for some peripherals.
 An analog switch is employed to disable the pullup resistors.

 Resistors R3, R4 and capacitor C1 are optional and provide the facility for a switched filtered, slew rate limited 3.3V output.
 This was initially provided for ferroelectric RAM (FRAM)